-2.4 User Integration
+2.4 User integration

 Taking the data-oriented view users may optionally access object instances at any point in time and create, read and write them (i.e., executing optional activities).
-The process-oriented view, in turn, provides worklists; i.e., it allows assigning mandatory (form-based and black-box) activities to the right users at the right point in time.
+The processoriented view, in turn, provides worklists; i.e., it allows assigning mandatory activities to the right users at the right point in time.
 If mandatorily required information is missing during process execution, a form-based activity is automatically generated by the system and added to the worklist of the responsible user; e.g., if a review needs to be filled out by an employee a form-based activity with input fields for attributes proposal and appraisal is generated.